 list - A quoted string or a string variable containing a list of the desired settings.

 - Supported Options:

-- backplane cull, clipping, concave polygons, culling, detail selection, exclude bounding, force defer batch, hidden surfaces, incremental updates, intersecting polygons, internal selection limit, model type, partial erase, polygon crossings, polygon handedness, quick moves, related selection limit, selection bias, selection culling, selection level, selection sorting, static model, visual selection
+- backplane cull, clipping, concave polygons, culling, detail selection, exclude bounding, force defer batch, hidden surfaces, incremental updates, intersecting polygons, internal selection limit, model type, partial erase, polygon crossings, polygon handedness, quick moves, related selection limit, selection bias, selection culling, selection level, selection sorting, static model, target only, visual selection

 In HOOPS Visualize, heuristics are assumptions that you're telling the system to make about your picture.
 The purpose of making these assumptions is to reduce the time it takes to update the screen, the time it takes to insert new information into the database, or the amount of memory required by the database.
 In general, if you want your program to run as efficiently as possible, tell the system about all the optimization assumptions you can.
 (As a rule, though, it's not generally profitable to go out of your way to make an assumption "come true".)
 Note that the "Heuristics" attribute inherits and is scoped just like any other attribute, and it's perfectly reasonable for different portions of your picture to have different heuristics in effect.